Why Does Jesus Become Flesh to Save Mankind?

 However, in recent days, some questions arose in my heart: In the Age of Law of the Old Testament, Jehovah God worked in the Spirit, but why did God become flesh to work in the Age of the New Testament?
-What’s the advantage of the work of the incarnate God?
-I was very confused about these questions.
-Though having searched many scriptures in the, I still didn’t find the answers.
+What’s the advantage of God working in the flesh?
+I was very confused by these questions.
+Though having searched many scriptures in the Bible, I still didn’t find the answers.

-Through his fellowship about the words in this book, I understood more about the truth of God’s incarnation.
-The book says: “If God does not become flesh, He remains the Spirit both invisible and intangible to man.
-Man is a creature of flesh, and man and God belong to two different worlds and are different in nature.
-The Spirit of God is incompatible with man of flesh, and no relations can be established between them; moreover, man cannot become a spirit.
-As such, the Spirit of God must become one of the creatures and do His original work.
-God can both ascend to the highest place and humble Himself by becoming a man of creation, doing work and living among man, but man cannot ascend to the highest place and become a spirit and much less can he descend to the lowest place.
-Therefore, God must become flesh to carry out His work. … only the flesh of God incarnate could redeem man through His crucifixion, whereas it was not possible for the Spirit of God to be crucified as a sin offering for man.
-God could directly become flesh to serve as a sin offering for man, but man could not directly ascend to heaven to take the sin offering that God had prepared for them.
-As such, God must journey to and fro between heaven and earth, rather than letting man ascend to heaven to take this salvation, for man had fallen and could not ascend to heaven, much less obtain the sin offering.
-Therefore, it was necessary for Jesus to come among men and personally do the work that simply could not be accomplished by man” (“The Mystery of the Incarnation (4)”).
+Through his fellowshiping the words in this book, I understood more about the truth of God’s incarnation.
+The book says: “If God did not become flesh, He would remain the Spirit who is both invisible and intangible to man.
+Man being a creature of flesh, he and God belong to two different worlds and are possessed of different natures.
+The Spirit of God is incompatible with man, who is of flesh, and there is simply no way of establishing relations between them, not to mention that man is incapable of turning into a spirit.
+This being so, the Spirit of God must become a created being in order to do His original work.
+God can both ascend to the highest place and humble Himself to become a human creature, doing work among mankind and living in their midst, but man cannot ascend to the highest place and become a spirit, and even less can he descend to the lowest place.
+This is why God must become flesh to carry out His work.
+By the same token, during the first incarnation, only the flesh of God incarnate could redeem man through His crucifixion, whereas there would have been no way for the Spirit of God to be crucified as a sin offering for man.
+God could directly become flesh to serve as a sin offering for man, but man could not directly ascend to heaven to take the sin offering that God had prepared for him.
+This being so, all that is possible would be to ask God to run back and forth a few times between heaven and earth, not to have man ascend to heaven to take this salvation, for man had fallen and, moreover, man simply could not ascend to heaven, much less obtain the sin offering.
+Therefore, it was necessary for Jesus to come among mankind and personally do the work that simply could not be accomplished by man” (“The Mystery of the Incarnation (4)”).

 Thank the Lord!
 These words explained God’s incarnation so clearly.
 Indeed!
 God is Holy.
 How can we humans who are deeply corrupted ascend to heaven to see Him?
 If we saw the face of God’s Spirit, all of us would be smitten.
 So God became flesh and came to the filthy land to save us.
-In the latter period of the Age of Law, people were corrupted more and more deeply by Satan, and lived in sin, often breaking the law and offending Jehovah God; yet without power to overcome sin, their offering the sacrifices and confessing their sins became rituals; they were unable to observe the law and faced the dangers of execution.
-God didn’t have the heart to see mankind created by Him be condemned and executed by the law, so He was incarnated to be man’s sin offering and bore the sins of all mankind, redeeming them from sins.
-It was not possible for the Spirit of God to be crucified directly, and mankind was incapable of ascending to heaven to take the sin offering.
-Therefore, God must become flesh to be a sin offering and personally bear all men’s sins through His crucifixion, redeeming us mankind from the cross, that is, redeeming us from sins.
+In the latter period of the Age of Law, people were corrupted more and more deeply by Satan, and lived in sin, often breaking the law and offending Jehovah God; yet without power to overcome sin, their offering the sacrifices and confessing their sins became rituals; they were unable to observe the law and faced the danger of execution.
+God didn’t have the heart to see mankind, created by Him, be condemned and executed by the law, so He was incarnated to be man’s sin offering and bore the sins of all mankind, redeeming them from sin.
+It was not possible for the Spirit of God to be crucified, and mankind was incapable of ascending to heaven to take the sin offering.
+Therefore, God had to become flesh to be a sin offering and personally bear all men’s sins through His crucifixion, redeeming us mankind from the cross, that is, redeeming us from sin.
 Only in this way can we mankind have opportunities to repent and confess to God and receive the Lord’s salvation.
-After understanding these, I was very touched: God is holy and possesses no filthiness and corruption, but He would rather endure extreme humiliation to come to the filthy land, eating, staying, and living together with men, in order to save us corrupt mankind.
+After understanding this, I was very touched: God is holy and possesses no filthiness and corruption, but He would rather endure extreme humiliation to come to the filthy land, eating, staying, and living together with men, in order to save us corrupt mankind.
 God’s love is so real and His essence is so beautiful and good.
 Only God will pay such a high price for us mankind!

 Today my friend came to visit me, and then we read the book together.
-The book says: “The best thing about His work in the flesh is that He can leave accurate words and exhortations, and His accurate will for mankind to those who follow Him, so that afterward His followers can more accurately and more concretely pass on all of His work in the flesh and His will for the whole of mankind to those who accept this way.
-Only the work of God in the flesh among man truly accomplishes the fact of God’s being and living together with man.
-Only this work fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God” (“Corrupt Mankind Is More in Need of the Salvation of God Become Flesh”).
+The book says: “The best thing about His work in the flesh is that He can leave accurate words and exhortations, and His specific will for mankind to those who follow Him, so that afterward His followers can more accurately and more concretely pass on all of His work in the flesh, and His will for the whole of mankind, to those who accept this way.
+Only the work of God in the flesh among man truly accomplishes the fact of God’s being together and living together with man.
+Only this work fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God” (“Corrupt Mankind Is More in Need of the Salvation of the Incarnate God”).

 After we read this paragraph, he fellowshiped: “Only by being incarnated to do His work, can God bring us His accurate words, His will and His requirements, so that we can have more knowledge of Him.
-During the period of His getting along with the disciples, the Lord Jesus told them many teachings: being tolerant and patient, loving their enemies, preaching Histo the ends of the earth, and so on.
+During the period of His getting along with the disciples, the Lord Jesus gave them many teachings: being tolerant and patient, loving their enemies, preaching Histo the ends of the earth, and so on.
 He straightforwardly told man how to practice conforming to God’s intention.
-For example, once Peter asked the Lord Jesus, ‘Lord, how oft shall my brother sin against me, and I forgive him? till seven times?’
-The Lord Jesus directly told him, ‘I say not to you, Until seven times: but, Until seventy times seven’ (See Matthew 18:21–22).
-From the words of the Lord Jesus, we can accurately understand God’s will, know what He likes and what He hates, and have the accurate way to practice according to God’s word, instead of casting around and conjecturing.
+For example, Peter once asked the Lord Jesus, ‘Lord, how oft shall my brother sin against me, and I forgive him? till seven times?’
+And the Lord Jesus directly told him, ‘I say not to you, Until seven times: but, Until seventy times seven’ (See Matthew 18:21–22).
+From the words of the Lord Jesus, we can accurately understand , know what He likes and what He hates, and have the accurate way to practice according to God’s words, instead of racking one’s brain and conjecturing.
 So the Lord Jesus’ being incarnated to do His work is helpful for us to understand His intentions and practice His word, and moreover it allows us to get closer to God, genuinely feel the real existence of God, and obtain true knowledge of and faith in God.
 These are the greatest advantages of God’s incarnation.”
-Hearing his fellowship, I realized God is so wise and almighty in His work and that God’s incarnation is very beneficial for us mankind to know God and understand His will.
+Hearing his fellowshiping, I realized God is so wise and almighty in His work, and that God’s incarnation is very beneficial for us mankind to know God and understand His will.
 If God hadn’t become flesh to work or leave accurate words, how could we corrupt mankind fathom God’s intentions?
 So God’s incarnation is very essential for us.

 This book of truth has brought me so many gains.
 I finally understood why the Lord Jesus worked in the flesh rather than in the Spirit.
 This really is a mystery.
 Only God can explain His own work clearly.
 Could it be that the words in this book are God’s words?
 Could it be that they are expressed by God?
 Could it be that God has returned?
 I must ask for clarification from my friend right now.